EndPointCorp/end-point-blog/2026/05/codeview.md

 - Two runs can disagree.
 Severity calls in particular are inconsistent.
 - Token cost scales with codebase size.
 Large monorepos cost real money to scan.
 Incremental scans help; pointing the scan at a subdirectory helps more.
 - It is not a CI gate.
 Do not block PRs on the score.
 Do not make red status a hard fail.
 Treat the dashboard as a starting point for a human review, not a substitute for one.

+It's worth being equally honest about the alternative.
+Static analysis tools, linters, type checkers, security scanners, produce consistent, explicit, repeatable output.
+That's their biggest advantage, and it's a real one.
+But deterministic isn't the same as correct.
+Most non-trivial findings still involve approximating intent; what a function is supposed to do, whether an input is really user-controlled, whether this branch was meant to be unreachable.
+The tool guesses too, with hand-coded rules instead of learned ones, and the output is still a list of candidates a human has to triage, usually by dismissing the false positives.
+The distinctive thing static analysis gives you isn't truth but consistency.

 ## Why Skill?